Feijiahe culture: History

-The Feijiahe culture has been usually dated as beginning around 1300 BC, existing mostly simultaneous to the late Shang dynasty which was centered at Yinxu.
+The Feijiahe culture has been usually dated as beginning around 1300 BC, existing mostly simultaneously with the Late Shang state which was centered at Yinxu.
 It has been described as an "indigenous culture" of northeastern Hunan.

 Even though the Feijiahe culture sites are variable, they have been grouped together by archaeologists as they exist in a geographic cluster and share certain elements.
 The Feijiahe sites emerged during a period of fragmentation in Hubei and Hunan, east of Dongting Lake.
 This area had previously been dominated by Panlongcheng, a site associated with the Erligang culture of the Central Plains.
 However, Panlongcheng's connections to the Central Plains waned from around 1300 BC, allowing smaller, local sites such as those associated with the Feijiahe culture to grow.
 The Feijiahe culture appears to have profiliated and expanded just as the Erligang culture retreated, with the main Erligang site east of Dongting Lake, Tonggushan, entering its terminal phase or already being abandoned.
 The Feijiahe culture was possibly also influenced by other cultures such as those in Jiangxi.

 The Feijiahe culture was marked by a "flourishing bronze industry" which produced ding cauldrons, nao bells, zun, and possibly you vessels.
 These bronzes showed significant differences to bronze objects produced in the Central Plains at the time, with animal motifs and forms such as nao and zun being more uncommon further north.
 In addition, the culture differed in regards to where the objects have been found: Whereas bronzes of the Central Plains were mostly associated with graves, Feijiahe culture objects are often found in pits or on mountaintops.
 As a result, bronze objects of the region including those of the Feijiahe culture are difficult to date, as they are often found in relative isolation.
 However, bronze remained a scarce commodity for the culture; in contrast, pottery was produced in much greater numbers and played a much more important role.
 Large amounts of glazed and unglazed ceramics were unearthed at Feijiahe culture sites; these are distinct from other regional ceramic traditions such as those in Jiangxi.
 However, the exact usage and roles of many ceramic objects remains unclear.

 Overall, the Feijiahe culture seems to have existed in a period when its territory, the Yueyang area, was a hub for interregional exchange and trade.
 Its ceramics showcased Erligang, Jiangxi, and Sichuan influences.
 In turn, pottery of the Feijiahe culture was exported to other regions, with Guo Shengbin even suggested that the local products were exported to centers of the Shang dynasty.